Abubakar-Aliyu-code/Abubakar-Aliyu-Code/README.md

 Science Writer & Data Scientist
 -----------------------------------------------------------------

-I have a background in computer engineering with a narrow interest in exploring Machine learning and Data science techniques for building Large Language Models, and  mining and processing structured and unstructured Data.
+I a computer engineering with a narrow interest in Data Engineering and Machine learning.
+I am interested in exploring techniques for building Large Language Models, and  mining and processing structured and unstructured big data.
 * 🧠  I'm currently learning Time series and Reinforcement learning
 * 📝  I write descriptive blog post on Machine learning, Data science, Data Analytics, and Python.
 A snippet👉:
    * [Exploring Q-Learning: A Model-Free And Value-Based Reinforcement Learning Algorithm](https://medium.com/@datathon/exploring-q-learning-a-model-free-and-value-based-reinforcement-learning-algorithm-8934e3d1ca1f)